-Our solution is called DETECTR BOOST™ SARS-CoV-2.
+Our solution is called the DETECTR BOOST® SARS-CoV-2 Reagent Kit.
 It combines the speed of CRISPR diagnostics with automated liquid handling equipment.
-This high-throughput platform has been designed to perform approximately 1,500 tests/per 8-hour shift per automatic handler with minimal hands-on time.
+This high-throughput platform has been designed to perform thousands of samples per day with minimal hands-on time.

 This is up to 5 times more tests than other high-throughput platforms.
-In addition, users of DETECTR BOOST™ SARS-CoV-2 get their first results from 192 samples in under 2 hours.
 The platform is also compatible with swab and saliva sample types.
 Other possible benefits from the platform include lower FTE requirements to run the platform, less reagent supply chain risk, and reduction in plastic pipette tip usage on a per test basis.

 This project is supported by the NIH Rapid Acceleration of Diagnostics (RADx) program and has been funded in whole or in part with Federal funds from the National Institute of Biomedical Imaging and Bioengineering, National Institutes of Health, Department of Health and Human Services, under Contract No. 75N92020C00011.